darkfriend77/GenesisH0/README.md

 # GenesisH0
 A python script for creating the parameters required for a unique genesis block.
-SHA256/scrypt/X11/X13/X15.
+SHA256/scrypt/X11/X13/X15/neoscrypt/Skein/Qubit/groestl.

 ### Dependencies
     sudo pip install scrypt construct==2.5.2

 To create geneses based on X11 algorithm you will also need to install the [xcoin-hash](https://github.com/lhartikk/xcoin-hash) module.
 For X13 you will need the [x13_hash](https://github.com/sherlockcoin/X13-PythonHash) module and for X15 the [x15_hash](https://github.com/minings/x15_hash) module.
-To use neoscrypt, you will need to install [coinhash](https://github.com/Groestlcoin/coinhash).
+To use neoscrypt/skein/qubit or groestl, you will need to install [coinhash](https://github.com/Groestlcoin/coinhash).

 ### Examples
 Create the original genesis hash found in Bitcoin